codefresh-io/docs.codefresh.io/_docs/pipelines/steps/push.md

 This option enables you to push your images without pre-saving the credentials in Codefresh's registry integration view.

+>**NOTE**:
->Note that this method of pushing images is offered as a workaround.
+  This method of pushing images is offered as a workaround.
 The suggested way is to use the [central Codefresh integration for registries]({{site.baseurl}}/docs/integrations/docker-registries/) as explained in the previous section.

   `YAML`
 {% highlight yaml %}